Parole: Debates and reform efforts

 The U.S. Department of Justice (DOJ) stated in 2005 that about 45% of parolees completed their sentences successfully, while 38% were returned to prison, and 11% absconded.
 These statistics, the DOJ says, are relatively unchanged since 1995; even so, some states (including New York) have abolished parole altogether for violent felons, and the federal government abolished it in 1984 for all offenders convicted of a federal crime, whether violent or not.
 Despite the decline in jurisdictions with a functioning parole system, the average annual growth of parolees was an increase of about 1.6% per year between 1995 and 2002.

 A variant of parole is known as "time off for good behavior", or, colloquially, "good time".
 Unlike the traditional form of parole – which may be granted or denied at the discretion of a parole board – time off for good behavior is automatic absent a certain number (or gravity) of infractions committed by a convict while incarcerated (in most jurisdictions the released inmate is placed under the supervision of a parole officer for a certain amount of time after being so released).
+Good time credit reduces the length of a prison sentence, but does not replace parole.
+Individuals released early through good time can still be placed under parole or other forms of community supervision.
+Good time credits are often granted for participation in work, education, or other programs offered while incarcerated.
 In some cases "good time" can reduce the original sentence by as much as one-half.
 It is usually not made available to inmates serving life sentences, as there is no release date that can be moved up.
+In 2020, many states increased the use of good time and emergency credits to reduce prison populations during the COVID-19 pandemic due to the overcrowding crisis at the time.